 Shorewood is a somewhat small village located in the state of Wisconsin.
-With a population of 13,311 people and four constituent neighborhoods, Shorewood is the 62nd largest community in Wisconsin.
-Much of the housing stock in Shorewood was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 13,368 people and four constituent neighborhoods, Shorewood is the 62nd largest community in Wisconsin.
+Shorewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Shorewood real estate is some of the most expensive in Wisconsin, although Shorewood house values don't compare to the most expensive real estate in the U.S.

 Shorewood is a decidedly white-collar village, with fully 93.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shorewood is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Shorewood who work in management occupations (14.86%), teaching (13.55%), and office and administrative support (11.72%).